-Depression is a mood disorder that causes persistent feelings of sadness, hopelessness, and decreased energy.
-To be diagnosed with major depression, you must have had symptoms consistently for a period of at least two weeks.
+Depression is a mood disorder that causes persistent feelings of sadness, hopelessness, loss of interest, and decreased energy.
+A diagnosis of major depression means symptoms have been consistent nearly every day for at least two weeks.
 However, depression is more than just unhappiness.
-It can be severe enough to interfere with work, school, and other daily activities.
+It can be severe enough to interfere with relationships, work, school, and other daily activities.
 Doctors also refer to this condition as major depressive disorder or clinical depression.

 An estimated 1 in 6 people, or nearly 17 percent of Americans, will experience depression at some point in their lifetime, according to the American Psychiatric Association.
-About 7 percent of Americans had at least one major depressive episode in the past year.
+About 7 percent of Americans have at least one major depressive episode per year.
 Although the symptoms can start at any age, depression is most likely to begin during a person's teens or 20s.

 Depression stems from a combination of biological, environmental, and psychological factors.
 People with depression often have family members with the condition, which suggests that genetics are involved.
 If one biological twin has depression, the other twin has a 70 percent chance of also having the condition.

 Researchers have discovered differences in the brains of people with depression, as well as in the function of chemical messengers called neurotransmitters.
 Hormonal changes also can set off depressive symptoms; for example, during a woman's menstrual cycle or after she gives birth.

 The following factors increase the risk for depression: